Duradundi

 Duradundi is a village in the southern state of Karnataka, India.
 It is located in the Gokak taluk of Belagavi district in Karnataka.
+Duradundi is run by an elected official, Head of Village or Sarpanch.

 Demographics

-As of 2001 India census, Duradundi had a population of 7271 with 3675 males and 3596 females.
+In 2011 India census, Duradundi had a population of 7613.
+It consists of 3776 males and 3837 females, and 1212 minors from 0-6.